 Updated on August 23, 2019 to update links, remove Argyle Apartments in Los Angeles and add Village Hearth Cohousing in Durham, NC and The Residences at Equality Park in Wilton Manors, FL.

-Residents in dining room and Fountaingrove Lodge exterior: Fountaingrove Lodge.
+People in dining room: Fountaingrove Lodge.
 Used by permission; all rights reserved.

 Two men having a conversation: Daniel Coy.
 Some rights reserved.